deivisutp/deivisutp/README.md

 ### Hi there 👋

 My name's Deivis.
 Working with technology since 2011, 5 years as Systems Developer and 6 years as Systems analyst.
-Bachelor in Systems Information and MBA in Project Management.
+Bachelor in Systems Information, MBA in Project Management and MBA in Software Architecture.

 ---